robert-j-webb/stackedit/safe eval.md

 # 3 weeks after writing the essay...

 I realize that safe eval is a mistake.
 Please do not include it in your repositories and do not make a library that supports it.
-It's better to write a comp
+It's better to write a compilier be

 # A Case for Safe Eval
 >“Eval is only one letter away from evil.”